 The rationale for this goal was to examine state policies and approaches to ensuring that funding is provided for persons who transition back into the community.
-This is intended to help ensure that persons can obtain needed support services to fully participate in their community.
+This is intended to help ensure that when individuals leave long term care institutions, they can obtain needed support services to fully participate in their community.